 Dr Jayne Griffiths, Clinical Psychologist (DClinPsy, CPsychol, AFBPsS)

-I have been a qualified Clinical Psychologist for ten years and have extensive experience of helping individuals and couples with a range of difficulties, including anxiety, depression, relationship difficulties, trauma and bereavement.
+I have been a qualified Clinical Psychologist for over ten years and have extensive experience of helping individuals and couples with a range of difficulties, including anxiety, depression, relationship difficulties, trauma and bereavement.
 This experience enables the people that I work with to feel confident that I can understand and improve their situation.
 I am approachable and supportive and provide a safe, confidential and non-judgemental environment in which to work towards the goals that individuals/couples identify, supporting them to lead happier and more successful lives.